-- commercial real estate (recognized CRE) and residential real estate (recognized RRE) which fall within section 206 or 208 of the Rules; and - physical assets (other than recognized CRE or recognized RRE) which fall within section 207 or 208 of the Rules (other recognized IRB collateral). - (c) Methodology for recognition of recognized financial collateral under foundation IRB approach - 75.
-The methodology for recognition of recognized financial collateral closely follows the comprehensive approach under the STC approach.
+(d) Methodology for recognition of recognized financial collateral under foundation IRB approach

+87. The methodology for recognition of recognized financial collateral closely follows the comprehensive approach under the STC approach.
 The effective LGD (LGD) applicable to a senior exposure with recognized financial collateral is expressed as follows:

-$$LGD = LGD \times (E / E)$$
+LGD = LGD x (E / E)